About Our Scholarship Donors

 Scholarship Criteria

-Applicants must be graduating seniors of Canton High School who plan to attend an accredited college, university, or vocational or technical school.
-Successful candidates must be involved in school and community activities and demonstrate financial need.
-Preference will be given to students planning to pursue a career in agriculture, wildlife conservation, veterinary medicine, law enforcement, or youth counseling.
+Awarded to a graduating senior of Canton High School in Canton, SD.
+Preference will be given to applicants planning to pursue a career in agriculture, wildlife conservation, veterinary medicine, law enforcement, or youth counseling.
+Eligibility requirements include:

 This scholarship was established in 1997 by Viola Lingo Watson of Sioux Falls to honor her family, to benefit the community of Canton, and to encourage young people to pursue higher education.